AngeloGalav/multiple-couriers-planning/README.md

 - If any pre-solving technique is used before invoking a solver (e.g., sorting or rearranging items) then __include the time taken__ for pre-solving in the reported total runtime.

 -----
-# TODOs (can be seen as Sofware Engineering Tasks)
+# TODOs (can be seen as Software Engineering Tasks)

 ### Important/Big Tasks
 - [ ] Actually do the project